mehrdaad/Hardcore_OSINT_Rec/README.md

 - [vURL](http://vurldissect.co.uk/) - Retrieves and displays the source code of the page; looks up its status in several blocklists.
 - [Zscaler Zulu URL Risk Analyzer](http://zulu.zscaler.com/) - Examines the URL using real-time and historical techniques.
 - [UpGuard ERA](https://app.upguard.com/webscan) - External Risk Assessment.
+- [BuiltWith](https://builtwith.com/) - Find out what websites are built with.

+ ## Metadata
+ - [Just Metadata](https://github.com/ChrisTruncer/Just-Metadata) - Just-Metadata will allow you to quickly find the Top "X" number of states, cities, timezones, etc. that the loaded IP addresses are located in.
+It will allow you to search for IP addresses by country.
+You can search all IPs to find which ones are used in callbacks as identified by VirusTotal.
+Want to see if any IPs loaded have been documented as taking part of attacks via the Animus Project, Just-Metadata can do it.

+ - [Jeffrey's Image Metadata Viewer](http://regex.info/blog/other-writings/online-exif-image-data-viewer) - Online Exif (Image Data) Viewer.
+ - [Izito](http://www.izito.com/) - iZito is a meta search engine with a clever feature.

+ - [Ixquick](https://www.ixquick.com/) - Meta search engine that ranks results based on the number of “top 10” rankings a site receives from the various search engines.
+ - [Metacrawler](http://www.metacrawler.com/) - MetaCrawler is a metasearch engine program that blended web search results from Google, Yahoo!, Bing, Ask.com, About.com, MIVA, LookSmart and other popular search engine programs.

+ - [Webcrawler]() - WebCrawler was a metasearch engine that blends the top search results from Google Search and Yahoo!
+Search.
+WebCrawler also provides users the option to search for images, audio, video, news, yellow pages and white pages.

+ - [Monstercrawler](http://monstercrawler.com/) - Meta Search Engine Monster Crawler allows a simultaneous multi-thread search of Google, Yahoo & Bing with just one click!

+ - [Pearltrees](http://www.pearltrees.com/markag/steam/id15736794#related) - Organize all your interests.
+Pearltrees claims to be among the first companies to provide an exposed interest graph.
+ - [CommonCrawl](https://commoncrawl.org/the-data/examples/) - It contains raw web page data, extracted metadata and text extractions.

 ## Threat Intel Gathering
  - [MineMeld](https://live.paloaltonetworks.com/t5/MineMeld-Articles/Quick-tour-of-MineMeld-default-config/ta-p/72042) - Palo Alto Networks Threat Intel.
  - [GOSINT](https://github.com/ciscocsirt/gosint) - The GOSINT framework is a project used for collecting, processing, and exporting high quality indicators of compromise (IOCs).